ColinHCook/courseScheduler/README.md

 # CourseScheduler Project

-Designed a Course Scheduler GUI using Java in the Netbeans IDE, Apache Deryb Databases, and SQL to help schedule classes and manage courses.
+Designed a Course Scheduler GUI using Java in the Netbeans IDE, Apache Derby Databases, and SQL to help schedule classes and manage courses.

 Key Features:
 1. Allows users to create accounts and manage their respective classes/schedules, saved in the database.